balderdashy/sails-docs/reference/waterline/queries/queries.md

 var query = Stuff.find();
 ```

 You have likely already interacted with query objects in your Sails app.
-Most of the time, you probably won't think about them as objects _per se_, rather just another part of the syntax for communicating with your app's data store(s).
+Most of the time, you probably won't think about them as objects _per se_, rather just another part of the syntax for communicating with the database.

 The primary purpose of Waterline query instances is to provide a convenient, chainable syntax for working with your models.
 Methods like `.populate()`, `.where()`, and `.sort()` allow you to refine database calls _before_ they're sent down the wire.
 When you're ready to fire the query off to the database, you can just call [`.exec()`](/#/documentation/reference/waterline/queries/exec.html).